 Risotto rice: The rice needed to make risotto is an arborio rice or carnaroli rice.
 Long-grain white rice cannot be used.
 I find arborio easier to find and cheaper.

 Stock: A seafood stock or crab broth would be the preferred option to make a crab risotto.
-Both can be expensive or hard to find.
+Both can be expensive, or hard to find, so a vegetable stock works well in its place.

 Parmesan: Make sure it is freshly grated.
 The pre-grated bag stuff just won't melt properly.

-What Kind of Pot to Make a Risotto?
+🫕Best Pot to Make a Risotto?

 The best cookware to make risotto is a pan or skillet.
 Preferably one that has a heavy bottom to retain heat.